History of Oman in Timeline

 2017: Azamn Not Allowed to Reopen

-In 2017, Oman's road incident death rate was 47.1 per 100,000 individuals.
+In 2017, Oman's road incident death rate was 47.1 per 100,000 individuals, significantly above the average of 15.8 per 100,000.

-2017: Oil and gas sector represented 30.1 percent of the nominal GDP
+2017: Oil and gas contribution to GDP

 2017: Oman's research and development spending

-Oman's research and development spending between 2016 and 2017 averaged 0.24 percent, which is significantly lower than the world's average (2.2 percent) during the same period.
+Oman's research and development spending between 2016 and 2017 averaged 0.24 percent.

 January 2018: Oman Wins 23rd Arabian Gulf Cup

-In June 2018, Qurayyat set a record for the highest minimum temperature in a 24-hour period, reaching 42.6 °C (108.7 °F).
+In June 2018, the village of Qurayyat set the record for highest minimum temperature in a 24-hour period, recording 42.6 °C (108.7 °F).

-2018: Oman had a budget deficit of 32 percent
+2018: Oman budget deficit

 In 2018, Oman had a budget deficit of 32 percent of total revenue and a government debt-to-GDP ratio of 47.5 percent.

-2018: Mineral fuels accounted for 82.2 percent of total product exports
+2018: Mineral fuels accounted for product exports

-2018: Oil and gas represented 71 percent of the government's revenues
+2018: Oil and gas revenues

-2018: New Private Radio Station Launched
+2018: Launch of a New Private Radio Station by Muscat Media Group

 In early 2018, Muscat Media Group (MMG) launched a new private radio station.

-2018: Oman's military spending as percentage of GDP
+2018: Oman's military spending

 The Transformation Index BTI 2018 report on Oman recommends that the education curriculum should focus more on the "promotion of personal initiative and critical perspective".